-- ARS will make a best faith effort to protect a student’s anonymity in the process of providing supplementary note taking support services.
-Due to the nature of the services and the need for communication between the student and the volunteer note taker this cannot be guaranteed.
-However, ARS can communicate with the note taker at the request of the student if they do not feel comfortable communicating with the note taker when questions arise.
-ARS will not provide information about a student’s disability or medical condition to the note taker.
+- ARS will make a best faith effort to protect a student’s anonymity in the process of providing supplementary notetaking support services.
+Due to the nature of the services and the need for communication between the student and the volunteer notetaker, this cannot be guaranteed.
+However, ARS can communicate with the notetaker at the request of the student if they are not comfortable communicating directly with the notetaker.
+ARS will not provide information about a student’s disability or medical condition to the notetaker.

-- f the Note taker is absent or can no longer fulfill their obligations: It is the note taker’s responsibility for securing a back-up note taker in the event of absence from class.
-Students should contact the note takers at the beginning of the semester to find out the identity of the back-up note taker and ask the regular note taker who the back-up is and to exchange contact information.
-If the note taker has dropped the class, please inform ARS immediately email@example.com so we can assist in identifying a new note taker.
+- If the notetaker is absent or can no longer fulfill their obligations: It is the notetaker’s responsibility for securing a back-up note taker in the event of absence from class.
+Students should contact the original notetaker at the beginning of the semester to find out the identity of the back-up note taker and exchange contact information.
+If the note taker has dropped the class, please inform ARS immediately at email@example.com so we can assist in identifying a new notetaker.

-- Questions/Issues: Students should contact ARS immediately if there are any issues with supplementary note-taking services, including late uploads, a note taker who drops the class, or other issues.
-If the note taker has dropped the class, please inform ARS immediately firstname.lastname@example.org so we can assist in identifying a new note taker.
+- Questions/Issues: Students should contact ARS immediately if there are any issues with supplementary notetaking services, including late uploads, a note taker who drops the class, or other issues.
+If the notetaker has dropped the class, please inform ARS immediately at firstname.lastname@example.org so we can assist in identifying a new notetaker.